ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-01.md

 Here, the conversation circles back to the effortless toggle between client and server rendering.
 The speaker clarifies that many app owners start with CSR-only, then add SSR later for performance or SEO needs.
 This incremental approach suits both small prototypes and enterprise expansions, demonstrating SolidStart’s adaptability.

-A second paragraph delves into how edge deployments factor in.
+This section delves into how edge deployments factor in.
 While going “edge-first” might cut network latency, it introduces new trade-offs, particularly around data queries.
 By letting developers choose their sweet spot—local server, serverless, or edge—SolidStart remains flexible without prescribing a single “best” method.